rust-lang/vscode-rust/README.md

 Next, without installing the client as a regular VSCode extension, open the client folder in VSCode.
 Go to the debugger and run "Launch Extension".
 This opens a new instance of VSCode with the plugin installed.
-For the LS client, you must start VSCode in the *RLS* home directory.